Keeping Seniors Safe in the Bathroom

 As we age, reduced muscle strength and balance can make falls more common, and those with a history of falls have an even greater risk of falling again.
 In the bathroom, this can occur when stepping into and exiting the tub or shower; when reaching for a towel bar, sink top, or other objects for balance when walking; and when sitting down and getting up from the toilet.

 Installing safety features in the bathroom can reduce the risk, and there are many options available.

 For the shower and tub:

 Install grab bars or a tension pole.
-Towel bars are great for holding towels but aren’t built to support the weight.
-Installing slip-resistant grab bars to help support balance when entering and exiting the shower or tub can help.
+Towel bars are great for holding towels but aren’t built to support much weight.
+Installing slip-resistant grab bars to help keep balance when entering and exiting the shower or tub can help.
 Seniors should choose bars that are color contrast from the wall for visibility, and ensure they are securely fixed to the studs of the wall for adequate support.

 Using a shower chair.
 A shower chair can provide stability for balance and be a resting place for those who can’t stand for long periods of time.
 A good shower chair has rubber tips on the legs to prevent sliding.
-Also, installing a hand-held shower-head allows those with balance issues to shower while seated.
+Also, installing a hand-held shower head allows those with balance issues to shower while seated.

 Using a bath transfer bench.
 A bath transfer bench eliminates the problem of stepping in and out of the tub.
-Users can sit on the bench outside of the tub then slide into the tub, eliminating the need to step over a bathtub wall.
+Users can sit on the bench outside of the tub and then slide into the tub, eliminating the need to step over a bathtub wall.

 For slippery surfaces: